 Assistant Director of Student Activities, Lander University

-Retaking Our Story: Reframing the Sexual Assault Conversation
+Retaking Our Story: Reframing the Sexual VIOLENCE Conversation

 It took one letter to redefine Tim’s life.
 With a series of photographs, Tim faced the evidence of an experience he had no memory of – he learned he was a victim of sexual assault.
 Not only did he have to come to grips with this new reality, but he also had to face the ongoing nightmare of being stalked and blackmailed.
 After struggling in isolation and grappling with shame reinforced by others, he realized something—this was his story to tell.
 By telling it, he could help himself and, more importantly, help others rekindle feelings of safety.

 After years of silence, Tim published his experience, and thousands read about his story as a survivor.
 He never imagined the responses.
 As Tim talked with hundreds, he realized that authentically opening up on this sensitive topic created chances to reframe how communities were having this conversation.